gardener/oidc-webhook-authenticator/README.md

 curl -k -H "Authorization: Bearer $MY_TOKEN" $(k config view -o=jsonpath="{.clusters[?(@.name=='minikube')].cluster.server}")
 ```

-Alternatively you can also the [kubelogin](https://github.com/int128/kubelogin) plugin and configure an OIDC kubeconfig.
+Alternatively you can also use a token kubeconfig or the [kubelogin](https://github.com/int128/kubelogin) plugin and configure an OIDC kubeconfig.